jang5934/myblog_frontend/README.md

 ## The role(or funtionality) of this

-This server will present a blog web page with received json data from 'myblog_backend'.
+This server will present a blog web page with received json data from 'myblog_backend'.<br>
 So, it will developed to work with only 'myblog_backend'.

 github link for 'myblog_backend' : https://github.com/jang5934/myblog_backend